-Show image 6A-5: Abigail looking at Native Americans in the distance
+Show image 6A-5: Abigail looking at Native Americans in the distance temperature.
+A degree is also completed a series of classes at a an official document given to someone who successfully college or university.

 - What is Indian Territory? - feel about the settlers moving